biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

       - [Pairwise Euclidean comparisons](#pairwise-euclidean-comparisons)
 - [Mantel tests](#mantel-tests)

-# Omnibus tests on MGX and MTX data from the HMP2: Baseline only data.
+# Omnibus tests on MGX and MTX data from the HMP2: Baseline only

 Set the working directory:
 ```